-The resulting architecture is a fully convolutional, self-explainable model, where the final predicted probabilities are computed from the evidence map (Fig.\ref{fig:architecture}e), without introducing additional parameters:
+The resulting architecture is a fully convolutional, self-explainable model, where the predicted probabilities are derived directly from the evidence maps (Fig.\ref{fig:architecture}e), maintaining the model complexity without adding extra parameters:

-Additionally, the class evidence maps $\mathbf{A}$ serve as built-in explanations, directly representing the contribution of individual input regions to the final prediction (Fig.\,\ref{fig:architecture}g).
-Replacing linear FCL layers with convolutional operations offers several advantages.
-Due to the shift-invariance and position-agnostic properties of CNNs, all image regions are weighted equally when forming the final classification (Fig.\,\ref{fig:architecture}f).
-As a result, input feature patches with high activations in the evidence maps contribute most significantly and linearly to the prediction.
-This behavior mirrors that of simple linear models, where each value in the activation map has a direct and interpretable impact on the output.
+Furthermore, the class evidence maps $\mathbf{A}$ serve as built-in explanations, directly representing the contribution of individual input regions to the final prediction (Fig.\,\ref{fig:architecture}g).
+Using class-evidence maps for classification offers several advantages: all importance scores are weighted equally when computing class probabilities (Fig.\,\ref{fig:architecture}f).
+Consequently, input feature patches with high activations in the evidence maps contribute more strongly to the prediction, analogous to linear models, where each input feature contributes linearly to the output.